dmonza/genexus/README_en.md

     ```

   <a name="naming-enums"></a><a name="1.4"></a>
-  - [1.4](#naming-enums) Enumerated domain names should start with the entity and then the type without abreviations.
+  - [1.4](#naming-enums) Enumerated domain names must start with the entity and then the type without abreviations.
 When defining a type we should be specific about the type of what.
 	> This facilitates the definition of attributes and variables based on the domain (GeneXus will do it automatically).
 Also it makes it easier to reuse the domain - i.e. it's not just a Document-Type is the visibility-type of the document and other things might have the same visibility types.